webrecorder/browsertrix/docs/deploy/local.md

 ## Deploying for Local Development

-These instructions are intended for deploying the cluster from the latest release.
+These instructions are intended for deploying the cluster from the latest releases published on GitHub.
 See [setting up cluster for local development](../develop/local-dev-setup.md) for additional customizations related to developing Browsertrix Cloud and deploying from local images.